AyumiizZ/zeabus2018/zeabus_vision/README.md

 #### Optical center or Principal point

-* Opitcal center is the central of a lens.
+* Optical center is the central of a lens.
 It's represented *O* in physics.

 #### Skew coefficient